Board Exam Frequently Asked Questions

 - Copy of your driver’s license or state-issued identification

 - Resume or Curriculum Vitae

 - Proof of existing liability insurance (if you are in clinical practice)

 - Copy of holistic nutrition diploma(s) and/or certificate(s)

 - Copy of any professional license(s) you may hold

-- Documentation of 500 professional experience contact hours with completed “Contact Hour Documentation Form” (Contact Hours Form will be made available to you as soon as your application has been submitted) (waived for New Graduates)
+- Documentation of 500 professional experience contact hours with completed “Contact Hour Documentation Form” (waived for New Graduates)

 - Official transcripts from your graduating institution(s) (to be sent directly to the NANP/HNCB by the school(s))

-- Letters of reference (one each: professional and personal, to be sent directly to the NANP/HNCB by the reference sources)
+- Letters of reference (one each: professional and personal, to be completed via the instructed online form after you’ve applied)